Sebastian-Barrett/sebsite/Redback Racing.md

 # Redback Racing
 <div class="clearfix">
     <img alt="" src="/sebsite/images/redback/Car fast.jpg" class="rightfloat">
-    <blockquote>We build a F1 style car.
-In one year!</blockquote>
+    <blockquote>We build a F1 style car every year!</blockquote>
-    <p class="leftfloat">Redback racing is UNSW's university student formula SAE team, which I joined for two years.
-We build a formula 1 style electric race car each year and compete with other universities from Oceania.
+    <p class="leftfloat">Redback racing is UNSW's formula SAE team, which I joined for two years.
+We build a Formula 1 style electric race car each year and compete with other universities from Oceania.
 I joined the powertrain department and spent one year working on the electrical enclosure and high voltage battery.
 During my second year I became the lead of the powertrain department and was in charge of the HV battery, electric motor, safety and control system, and drivetrain. </p>

 </div>
 <div class="clearfix">